Updated: April 6, 2023 - 9 min read

 When you lay out a roadmap or set OKRs that some people don’t agree with, you’re going to run into problems getting everyone to work together in harmony as development continues.
 Everyone wants to build a great product, so collaborating on a product roadmap together will ensure that everyone agrees on how you’re going to do that.

 Keep going back to these documents, and check in with everyone on how things are going.
 This gives people an opportunity to highlight problems and offer up solutions.
 If something needs to be changed, better that it’s done sooner rather than later.

 You may need to negotiate agreements and compromise on important features, but it’s better to do this at the start than having people be resistant to key aspects of development further down the line.

 Picture the scene… you walk into the office on a Monday and it feels like Doomsday.
 The engineering team has disappeared into a nearby conference room and is angrily muttering between themselves.
 You can hear the CTO raging in their office, papers are flying everywhere.
 Your lead UX designer is at their desk, furiously typing out what will surely be a scorcher of an email.
 Your APM looks at you, completely lost.

 Does this sound too dramatic?
 Good.
 Plan for it!

 If something goes horribly wrong during development and everything grinds to a halt, and the problem is product-based, it might fall on your shoulders to get things running again.
 When different teams come to a stalemate, figure out the best way to begin negotiations and get development back on track.

 Speak to all parties involved individually, and get a 360 view of the conflict.
-Have a restrospective on what went wrong, why, and brainstorm possible solutions.
+Have a retrospective on what went wrong, why, and brainstorm possible solutions.
 It’s important to appear as impartial as possible, so no one feels like you’re taking sides.